AliceO2Group/AliceO2/Detectors/TPC/workflow/README.md

 ```

 ### Current limitations/TODO
-* input and output types `raw` are not yet implemented

 * the propagation of MC labels goes together with multiple rearrangements and thus copy

 * sequential workflow where the TPC sectors are processed individually and the data is buffered in the